metacommunities/metacommunities/publications/esrc_working_paper_dec2014/esrc_transform.md

   \label{fig:repo_topics}
 \end{figure}

 Similarly, with perhaps greater success, we worked extensively with the names of the repositories and supervised machine learning techniques to classify repositories in terms of the many separate domains in which coding work is done.
-Using just the names of repositories, we labelled several thousand repositories in terms of approximately 20 different software categories (file formats, editors, database, package management, web framework, javascript library, compilers, geographic software, etc.).
+Using just the names of repositories, we labelled several thousand repositories in terms of approximately 20 different software categories (file formats, editors, database, package management, web frameworks, javascript library, compilers, geographic software, etc.).
 We then trained Naive Bayes classifiers on the labelled data, and used them to identify repository topics on a much larger number of repositories (see Figure \ref{fig:repo_topics} for a preliminary result from this work).
 While this work remains incomplete, it does demonstrate the possibility of generating accounts of what is happening on Github in aggregate or at the metacommunity level.
 In particular, if these classifiers can be tuned so that they work with a bit more precision, we can begin to access the mixing of coding domains on Github.
 This was one of the primary intuitions in our 'metacommunity' concept.

 ## Tracking practices in the field of devices

 This objective was mainly focused on current debates in sociology and social science methodology.
-We discuss this objective at much greater length in some forthcoming publications [@Mackenzie_2015].
+We discuss this objective at much greater length in some forthcoming publications [@Mackenzie_2015a].

 ## Distributing reproducible data-based research